 - online through your social media

 You must actively market yourself – no matter what business you’re in – in order to find clients.
 Entrepreneurship isn’t for everyone.
 There are a number of functional medicine doctors and wellness centers that are now hiring health coaches.
-But, they are often part time, and the earning potential is limited (although it’s an excellent start!)
+But, they are often part-time, and the earning potential is limited (although it’s an excellent start!)
 It’s a good idea to link up with different doctors, chiropractors, or fitness studios in your area for referrals.

 You Want to Work in a Hospital

 Health Coaches are trained in helping people form new, healthier habits, such as eating more fresh whole foods and less sugar and refined foods.
 It sounds simple, but the results of that alone are profound.
-And as you know, it is not easy to get someone to change their habits – especially if they’ve been eating a certain way for decades.
+And as you know, it’s not easy to get someone to change their habits – especially if they’ve been eating a certain way for decades.
 Health Coaches motivate, inspire, and guide people to live the healthiest life within the parameters of their current lifestyle.

 If you want to go into more clinical nutrition, then a registered dietitian (RD) program may be a better route for you.
 In my opinion, though, I think it’s wise to supplement it with a more holistic nutrition health coaching program like Integrative Nutrition.
 Why?

-As I explain in my book, The Real Food Grocery Guide, the curriculum taught in a RD program is based on the USDA MyPlate, which Harvard School of Public Health has suggested is influenced by “political and commercial pressures from food industry lobbyists.”
+As I explain in my book, The Real Food Grocery Guide, the curriculum taught in an RD program is based on the USDA MyPlate, which Harvard School of Public Health has suggested is influenced by “political and commercial pressures from food industry lobbyists.”
 So much so, that they’ve created their own version, called the Harvard Healthy Eating Plate, based on actual science.

 What Is It Like to Be A Health Coach?